tkw4063/Game1/README.md

 Game Components:
 * Game Loop:
-  * Updates position of character
+  * Dinosaur
+  * Creates 10 food objects - calls the People class
+  * Adds the food to a group and randomly places it on the screen - uses the blocks function
+  * sets initial counter
-  * Updates score
+  *

-Model:
+* Model:
  * Character: position, collison

-View:
+* View:
  * Gameboard
  * Score
  * Timer
  * Win/lose alert

-Controller:
+* Controller:
-* Movement of character (arrows)
+ * Movement of dinosaur (arrows)

-Entities:
-* Main character (circle to move around and collect points)
-* Point blocks
+* Entities:
+ * Dinosaur - playable character
+ * Food - these are the collectables in the form of humans